umeshraut2002/Urbanian/readme.md

 ## 📋 How It Works

 1. Browse Products: Users can view products with images, descriptions, and prices.
-2. Add to Cart: Add items to a virtual cart, view cart contents, and update quantities.
-3. Checkout: Proceed to a streamlined checkout process where orders can be reviewed and completed securely.
+2. Checkout: Proceed to a streamlined checkout process where orders can be reviewed and completed securely.
-4. Order Confirmation: After checkout, users receive an order confirmation, with options to view order history.
+3. Order Confirmation: After checkout, users receive an order confirmation, with options to view order history.

----

 ## 🚀 Get Started